Count Network Autoregression: Stability results for count network time series

 More generally, we introduce and study an extension of model \eqref{lin1} by allowing $Y_{i,t}$ to depend on the last $p$ lagged values.
 We call this the linear Poisson NAR($p$) model and its defined analogously to \eqref{lin1} but with

 where $\beta_0, \beta_{1h}, \beta_{2h} \geq 0$ for all $h=1\dots,p$.
 If $p=1$, set $\beta_{11}=\beta_1$, $\beta_{22}=\beta_2$ to obtain \eqref{lin1}.
-The joint distribution of the vector $\Y_{t}$ is defined by means of the copula construction discussed in Sec. \ref{Sec:Properties of order 1 model}.
+The joint conditional distribution of the vector $\Y_{t}$ is defined by means of the copula construction discussed in Sec. \ref{Sec:Properties of order 1 model}.
 Without loss of generality, we can set coefficients equal to zero if the parameter order is different in both terms of \eqref{lin1_p}.
-Its is easy to see that \eqref{lin1_p} can be rewritten as
+Then \eqref{lin1_p} is rewritten as